Drassil/nestjs-yalc/docs/errors.md

 The module exports two interfaces:

-- `IAbstractDefaultError`: Extends the `Error` class with additional properties `data` and `systemMessage`.
+- `IAbstractDefaultError`: Extends the `HttpException` class with additional properties `data` and `internalMessage`.

 - `IDefaultErrorOptions`: Specifies options for the default error class.
 It includes the following properties:

   - `data`: An optional property that can be of any type.
 This property is used to specify additional data related to the error that will be logged but not thrown back to the user.
   - `masks`: An optional array of strings.
 These strings represent keys in the data object that should be masked in the logs for privacy or security reasons.
   - `logger`: This property can either be an instance of the `ImprovedLoggerService` or a boolean.
 If set to true, the default logger (console) is used.
 If an instance of `ImprovedLoggerService` is provided, it will be used for logging.
-  - `systemMessage`: An optional string that represents a message that will be logged in the system but not returned to the user.
+  - `response`: An optional string or object that represents a message that will can be safely sent to the client.
   - `eventEmitter`: This can be an instance of either `EventEmitter2` or `EventEmitter`.
 It will be used to emit an event when an error occurs.

 ## Methods